-Our three largest target markets, by revenue, are wireless communications, wired infrastructure and industrial and automotive electronics, with computer and consumer computing peripherals typically representing a much smaller percentage of our overall net revenue.
+Our three largest target markets, by revenue, are wireless communications, wired infrastructure and industrial and automotive electronics, with consumer and computing peripherals typically representing a much smaller percentage of our overall net revenue.
 The percentage of total net revenue generated by sales in each of our target markets varies from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality.
 The first fiscal quarter is typically our lowest revenue and cash generating quarter due, in part, to holiday shut downs at many original equipment manufacturer, or OEM, customers and distributors, and the first half of the fiscal year tends to generate lower revenue than the second half.
 However, typical seasonality and industry cyclicality may be overshadowed by other factors such as wider macroeconomic effects, timing of significant product transitions and launches by large OEMs and new product launches by our competitors.
-In the first two quarters of fiscal year 2012, strength in the smartphone market and strong sales to a particular OEM more than offset the typical seasonal downward trend in revenue from our wireless target market.
-We do not currently expect to experience the typical seasonal increase in revenue from our wireless target market in the third fiscal quarter of 2012, due to constraints in the supply chain of certain of our end customers as well as timing of product transitions at certain of our OEM customers.
+In the first two quarters of fiscal year 2012, strength in the smartphone market and strong sales to a particular OEM in this market more than offset the typical seasonal downward trend in revenue from our wireless target market but we did not experience the typical seasonal increase in revenue from our wireless target market in the third fiscal quarter of 2012, due to constraints in the supply chain of certain of our end customers as well as timing of product transitions at certain of our OEM customers.
+We currently expect revenue from our wireless target market to increase significantly in the fourth quarter of fiscal year 2012 primarily due to ramp in new smartphone sales.
 Weakness in industrial spending, in China in particular, together with the flooding in Thailand in late 2011, a critical area for manufacturing many components important for the semiconductor supply chain, adversely impacted revenue from our industrial target market in the first two quarters of fiscal year 2012.
-However, the industrial market began to recover during the second fiscal quarter of 2012, particularly in China.
-We currently expect the industrial market to continue to improve in the third quarter of fiscal year 2012.
+The industrial market began to recover during the second and third fiscal quarters of 2012, particularly in China.
+However, as end demand declined in Europe and remains flat in North America, we currently expect our revenue from the industrial market to decline in the fourth quarter of fiscal year 2012.
+We have substantially completed the transition to an intellectual property licensing and royalty business model in consumer and computing peripherals.
+Therefore we expect a significant decrease in revenue from this target market in the fourth quarter of fiscal year 2012.

 Historically, a relatively small number of customers have accounted for a significant portion of our net revenue.
-During the fiscal quarter and two fiscal quarters ended April 29, 2012, Foxconn Technology Group companies accounted for 16% and 17% of our net revenue, respectively.
-Our top 10 customers for each of the fiscal quarter and two fiscal quarters ended April 29, 2012, which included three distributors each, collectively accounted for 62% of our net revenue.
+During the fiscal quarter and three fiscal quarters ended July 29, 2012, Foxconn Technology Group companies accounted for 13% and 15% of our net revenue, respectively.
+Our top 10 customers for the fiscal quarter and three fiscal quarters ended July 29, 2012, which included three distributors each, collectively accounted for 57% and 60% of our net revenue, respectively.
 However, we believe that aggregate sales of our products to certain of our customers exceeds the amount of our direct sales to them.
-For example, we believe our aggregate sales to two OEMs, when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, for each of the fiscal quarter and two fiscal quarters ended April 29, 2012.
+For example, we believe our aggregate sales to two OEMs, when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, for the three fiscal quarters that they utilize, accounted for more than 10% of our net revenues for the fiscal quarter ended July 29, 2012.
 We expect to continue to experience significant customer concentration in future periods.

 Net revenue by target market data is derived from our understanding of our end customers' primary markets, and was as follows: